-THE DICHOTOMY OF CORRECTING ONE’S WAYS.
+THE DICHOTOMY OF CORRECTING ONE’S WAYS

 When we read about the whole process, we realise that physical contact with biological death makes a person ceremonially unclean.
 To be purified, a person must be sprinkled by the ashes of the Red Heifer solution through a priest who in turn becomes impure as he performs the ritual.
 This represents a very clear Messianic picture of Messiah who voluntarily takes upon Himself our impurities in order to cleanse us from ours.
-He is the Unclean who cleanses us.
+He then is the Unclean who cleanses us.

 This cleansing ceremony involves the use of cedar, one of the tallest trees of the area, a tree whose wood was used to build the temple, a tree whose rot-resistant wood properties represents eternity.
 The ritual also uses the lowly hyssop shrub.
 Greatness and lowliness; eternity and temporality.

 There is a lesson we can learn from all this.
 In order for someone to correct his ways, he must go to the other extreme.
-Whereas for a person without the negative traits it would be a fault to go to the extreme, but for the person in search of correction it is the right thing to do.
+Whereas for a person without the negative traits it would be a mistake to go to the extreme, but for the person in search of correction it is the right thing to do.
 It is a bit like correcting the direction of a car.
 We have to steer to the other extreme until we find the right trajectory, then adjust to the right middle.

 For example, a person who is stingy should make extra efforts to be generous, to give and to share.
 A person who wastes time should strongly monitor their activities.
 A person who eats too much needs to go on a diet and monitor what they eat.
 A person who drinks too much alcohol needs to completely forego alcoholic drinks.
 All these things which may not be needed or even expedient if a person is already balanced in any of these areas, but vital for he who has difficulty finding temperance in all things.
 Temperance is a fruit of living by the Spirit of God and is practiced by athletes.
 We are athletes in the great race of this age, so we should practice temperance in all things.

-But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, Meekness, temperance: against such there is no law.
+But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law.
 (Gal 5:22-23 KJV)

 Know ye not that they which run in a race run all, but one receiveth the prize?
 So run, that ye may obtain.
 And every man that striveth for the mastery is temperate in all things.
 Now they do it to obtain a corruptible crown; but we an incorruptible.
 (1Co 9:24-25 KJV)

 Whereby are given unto us exceeding great and precious promises: that by these ye might be partakers of the divine nature, having escaped the corruption that is in the world through lust.
-And beside this, giving all diligence, add to your faith virtue; and to virtue knowledge; And to knowledge temperance; and to temperance patience; and to patience godliness; And to godliness brotherly kindness; and to brotherly kindness charity.
+And besides this, giving all diligence, add to your faith virtue; and to virtue knowledge; And to knowledge temperance; and to temperance patience; and to patience godliness; And to godliness brotherly kindness; and to brotherly kindness charity.
 (2Pe 1:4-7 KJV)

-THE DICHOTOMY OF SUFFERING.
+THE DICHOTOMY OF SUFFERING

 There is another dichotomy in the parsha this week.
-We read about punishing snakes causing pain and suffering to the Children of Israel, but we also hear that looking at the same snake on a pole cures them from the malediction.
+We read about punishing snakes causing pain and suffering to the Children of Israel, but we also hear that looking at the same snake on a pole cures them from the curse.
 The snake bit the people, and the image of the snake cured them.
 This can sound confusing, but not when we look at motivation.

 We also need to understand the dichotomy of suffering.
 We do not like suffering.
 We naturally try to avoid it.
 That’s why we don’t go to the dentist even though we know that we need it and that it is good for us.
 But what the Tanach teaches us is that suffering and trials equal good.
-Paul, whose mission Yeshua summed in this message delivered to him by brother Gamaliel,
+Paul, whose mission Yeshua summed in this message delivered to Paul by brother Gamaliel,

 "Go, because this man is my chosen instrument to carry my name to the Goyim, even to their kings, and to the sons of Isra'el as well.
 For I myself will show him how much he will have to suffer on account of my name."
 (Act 9:15-16 CJB)